-Select a M.A. in Christian Ministry 12-hour concentration and complete the required courses.
-Students may choose any concentration in the M.A. in Christian Ministry degree, except the Chaplaincy Ministry Concentration.
+Select a MA in Christian Ministry 12-hour concentration and complete the required courses.
+Students may choose any concentration in the MA in Christian Ministry degree, except the Chaplaincy Ministry Concentration.
+(Concentrations are listed on the single degree plan.)

 Refer to course descriptions in the back of this catalog for course prerequisites.
+(S-L) = Course(s) with field-based service-learning component.

-TOTAL HOURS 24 hours Required Shared Curriculum 18 hours M.A. in Christian Counseling Required Curriculum 18 hours M.A. in Christian Ministry Required Curriculum 60 hours TOTAL Dual Degree (excluding prerequisites)
+MA in Christian Counseling Required Curriculum MA in Christian Ministry Required Curriculum TOTAL Dual Degree (excluding prerequisites) 18 hours 18 hours